Photos, Scans, Maps, and Illustrations

 Scanning Physical Photos

 Collections of old printed photos will need to be scanned into a digital format.
-To do so, you’ll need access to an at-home scanner, or utilize a local scanning service at FedEx, Staples, your library, etc.
+To do so, you’ll need access to an at-home scanner, such as the Epson Perfection V39 II Color Photo and Document Flatbed Scanner, or utilize a local scanning service at FedEx, Staples, your library, etc.

 If using an at-home scanner, these are the standards to follow: